Ph1lll/Gswww/README.md

-# a Graphical Solution to your Wayland Wallpaper Woes
+# A Graphical Solution to your Wayland Wallpaper Woes
 ### ⚠️ It's usable, but expect some major changes⚠️

 ![gif demo](assets/Gif.gif)